 Intel Science and Technology Centers (ISTC) in the US and international Intel Collaborative Research Institutes (ICRI) are all at least partially funded by the company, and serve as research collaborations between Intel and the surrounding academic community.
 The universities pick their own agendas to tackle, and Intel helps with the resources and big-picture concepts.

-To address the snowpack melting in California, Intel is working with the Earth Research Institute at the University of California Santa Barbara in researching and developing a project through the Earth Database.
+To address the snowpack melting in California, Intel is working with the Earth Research Institute at the University of California Santa Barbara.
 Researchers are measuring snow patterns in the Sierra Nevada mountains using satellite imagery and mapping technologies.
 The end goal is to understand how much water California will have available in the future, but the method can be used in any geographic location.

 Intel collects more than 20 terabytes of data a month from this project, and it plans to continue expanding that.
 The data is sent to the UCSB institute, where it is widely available to scientists in the community.
 The project is still in its research phase, but Intel said it wants to create a database of images for governments, academics, and scientists to utilize.